 It was revealed earlier this month that an official count of Windrush migrants who were removed, detained or stopped at the border could be revised up.

-The Home Office said it had tweaked its methodology after identifying possible cases where individuals who committed minor offences, but who were never prosecuted or were acquitted, were excluded from the figure.
+The Home Office said it had tweaked its methodology after identifying possible cases where individuals who committed minor offences, or who were never prosecuted or were acquitted, were excluded from the figure.

-Work is under way to review previously excluded cases and any who do not meet the criteria for exclusion will have their records checked to identify whether they came to the UK prior to 1973, and their details will be passed to the Home Office’s Windrush task force.
+Work is under way to review previously excluded cases and any who do not meet the criteria for exclusion will have their records checked to identify whether they came to the UK prior to 1973, and their details will be passed to the Windrush Taskforce.

 Ministers faced a furious backlash over the treatment of the Windrush generation – named after a ship that brought migrants to Britain from the Caribbean in 1948.